 Cost

-RescueTime offers a premium plan for $12 monthly or $78 annually, both including a 14-day free trial.
+RescueTime offers a premium plan for $12 monthly or $78 yearly (which comes out to $6.50 per month), both including a 14-day free trial.
 The subscription covers access on both mobile and desktop devices.
-A free lite version is available but comes with limited functionality, excluding key features like offline tracking.
+A free version is also available but comes with limited functionality, excluding key features like offline tracking.

 RescueTime Premium Includes: